 LIMITS

-5 per cent. in 10 years limit

-An Award shall not be granted if, at the time of its proposed Grant Date, it would cause the number of Shares allocated (as defined in Rule 4.3) in the immediately preceding 10-year period under the Plan and under any other discretionary executive share plan adopted by the Company to exceed such number as represents 5 per cent. of the ordinary share capital of the Company in issue at that time.
+[Rule 4.1 deleted]

 10 per cent. in 10 years limit

 An Award shall not be granted if, at the time of its proposed Grant Date, it would cause the number of Shares allocated (as defined in Rule 4.3) in the immediately preceding 10-year period under the Plan and under any other employees’ share scheme adopted by the Company to exceed such number as represents 10 per cent. of the ordinary share capital of the Company in issue at that time.